wearp/pyAltmetric/README.rst

 .. image:: https://badge.fury.io/py/altmetric-api-wrapper.png
     :target: http://badge.fury.io/py/altmetric-api-wrapper

-altmetric-api is a python wrapper for [Altmetric API v1](http://api.altmetric.com).
+altmetric-api is a python wrapper for `Altmetric API v1 <http://api.altmetric.com>`_.
 It provides an API for downloading and reading citations both individually and in bulk.

 Installation
 ------------